 3) Handling new business requirements as incidents/defects

 Ambiguities in requirements get caught in UAT phase.
 UAT testers find issues arising due to ambiguous requirements (by looking at the complete UI which wasn’t available during requirement gathering phase) and log it as a defect.
-Customer expects these to be fixed in current release without considering the time for change requests.
-If timely decision is not taken by project management on these last-minute changes this could lead to the release failure.
+The customer expects these to be fixed in current release without considering the time for change requests.
+If a timely decision is not taken by project management on these last-minute changes this could lead to the release failure.

 4) Unskilled testers or testers without business knowledge

 If there is no permanent UAT test team, company select UAT staff from various internal departments.
 Even if this staff is well familiar with business needs, if they are not trained for the new requirements being developed they can’t perform effective UAT.
-Also non-technical business team might face many technical difficulties executing UAT test cases.
+Also, a non-technical business team might face many technical difficulties executing UAT test cases.
 Also assigning testers at the end of the UAT cycle do not add any value to the project.
 Little time to train UAT staff can significantly increase the chances of UAT success.

 5) Improper Communication channel

 Communication between remote development, testing and UAT team is more difficult.
 Email communication is often very difficult when you have an offshore tech team.
 A small ambiguity in incident reports can delay its fix for a day.
 Proper planning and effective communication are critical to effective team collaboration.
 Project teams should use the web-based tool to log defects and questions.
 This will help to distribute the workload evenly and avoid reporting duplicate issues.